Canerhan/data-engineering-zoomcamp/week_7_myproject/README.md

 Open the Browser and go to [Prefect UI](http://127.0.0.1:4200)

-We need to authorize porefect with our GCP Account.
+We need to authorize Prefect with our GCP Account.
-Herefor we will use the service account credentials.
+Therefor we will use the service account credentials.
-Open the Json file Service account file in `$Home/.google/service_account_dc_project_2023.json`
+Open the Json Service account file in `$Home/.google/service_account_dc_project_2023.json`
 and copy the content of the file.

 Go in the Prefect UI to "Blocks" and create a new block,